Hodapp87/parse_13F/README.md

 portfolio, and then output a CSV file containing this new dataframe (see [here](./baupost_20170214_holdings.csv)).

+`example2.R` parses adjacent quarterly filings and determines the likely portfolio changes between those two quarters.

+`example3.R` is basically a copy of `example.R` which parses a CSV exported from Fidelity (not included), and compares this portfolio to the 13F's contents (and determines the changes made to match the same ratios).

 ## To-do items

 - It might be nice to turn the CUSIP into a ticker symbol in order to